DeepanshuSarawagi/Terraform/13-Terraform-Cloud-And-Enterprise/README.md

 - RBAC system, Sentinel for governing Terraform configurations.
 - Free accounts for small teams, paid plans for medium-sized business.
 - Self-hosted distribution for large enterprises called as Terraform Enterprise.
+- We can manually lock the workspace to prevent the terraform runs.

 ## Terraform VCS Integration